The Art of LEDs

 - Cool White (previously "Natural White") for white inserts

-- Warm White for yellow inserts
+- Warm White for light orange inserts

 - Color match everything else (green for green, red for red, etc)